What's the Difference Between Reinstatement and Payoff in Foreclosure?

 It's a Good Idea to Reinstate As Soon As Possible

-If possible, present the funds in person to the proper contact designated in the reinstatement quote, or wire the money well before the deadline.
+If possible, present the funds in person to the proper contact designated in the reinstatement quote or wire the money well before the deadline.
 Or, if you mail in your reinstatement funds, send the payment via an overnight courier so that you can track it.

 To pay off a loan, you must find out the exact amount needed to satisfy the total loan amount.
 Request a "payoff quote" from your servicer, which is also sometimes called a "payoff letter" or "payoff statement."

 The payoff letter will also include instructions for how to send payment.
 The payoff quote might also describe how much you should adjust the payment if you decide to pay a few days before or after the given payoff date.
+If not, you'll need to get another payoff quote if you don't pay by the good-through date because you'll owe additional interest and perhaps fees and costs.

 Deadline to Pay Off the Loan

-If you plan on paying off the loan, you usually need to request a payoff quote a minimum of five business days before the anticipated payoff date.
 The sale will occur if you don't deliver the funds before the foreclosure sale.
-Again, you could lose your home if a bank processing error or another delay occurs, and the funds don't arrive in time.
+Again, you could lose your home if a bank processing error or another delay occurs and the funds don't arrive in time.
 So, make sure that you transmit the payoff funds with plenty of time for the transaction to be completed.

 How Soon the Servicer Must Send a Payoff Statement If You Request One

-Under federal law, the servicer must send you a payoff statement within seven business days of your request unless:
+Again, under federal law, the servicer must send you a payoff statement within seven business days of your request unless:

 If any of these exceptions apply, the servicer must provide the payoff statement to you within a reasonable amount of time.